Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Forecast evaluation

 A related concept was introduced by \citep{ama:etal:2023}, who proposed d-RMSE, based on the difference between actual peak demand and demand at the predicted peak hour.
 Unlike d-RMSE, MPD uses absolute errors instead of squared errors, directly reflecting lost profits from misidentifying daily extrema, and jointly evaluates both peak and trough values.

-In Fig.~\ref{fig:mesures:example}, red and green bars indicate the charging and discharging hours, respectively.
+In Fig.~\ref{fig:mesures:example} red and green bars indicate the charging and discharging hours, respectively.
 To assess the accuracy of hour selection, full bars represent hours chosen using actual prices, while empty bars correspond to those selected based on forecasts.
-The height of the bars indicates the actual price at the selected hour.
-It is evident that neither forecast perfectly identifies the optimal charging and discharging times.
+The height of the bars indicates the actual price at the selected hour. {The results show} that neither forecast perfectly identifies the optimal charging and discharging times.
 When examining the deviation from the optimal hours, the first set of predictions shows greater discrepancies: $\text{MHD}^{(1)} = 6.5$ whereas $\text{MHD}^{(2)} = 1.5$.
 Since the profit depends on the level of prices more than on the time of trade, we calculate also the second measure: $\text{MPD}^{(1)} = 0.91$ and $\text{MPD}^{(2)} = 13.50$ for the first and second panels, respectively.
-The results indicate that the second approach aligns more closely with actual profits, making it a more appropriate choice for forecast evaluation.
+The findings highlight that the second approach aligns more closely with actual profits, making it a more appropriate choice for forecast evaluation.